rajaneeshk90/rfc-documents/guides/DF/BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 ---

 **Note:** This RFC provides comprehensive guidance for implementing Demand Flexibility programs using Beckn Protocol.
-The approach has been validated through pilot implementations but should be adapted to specific regulatory and operational requirements in different jurisdictions.
+Implementations should be carefully adapted to specific regulatory and operational requirements in different jurisdictions.
+Feedback from initial implementations will help evolve this specification.